Heavy lifting prohibited after hip replacement? – Here are the facts!

 • Coordination

-influences how quickly and how heavy you can lift after surgery.
+affects how quickly and how heavy lifting can be done after surgery.

-7. Conclusion – you can also lift with a hip prosthesis!
+7. Conclusion – you can lift things even with a hip replacement!

-• In the first 6-8 weeks, the weight should be limited a maximum of 5-10 kg
+• During the first 6–8 weeks, the weight should be limited a maximum of 5–10 kg

-• After that, if there are no complications, heavy lifting possible again.
+• After that – assuming no complications – heavy lifting possible again.

-• The right technique protects not only the hip prosthesis but also the back.
+• The correct technique protects not only the hip prosthesis , but also the back.

-If you hip surgery or already have a hip replacement and are unsure how much you can lift in everyday life, you should seek advice from real specialists.
+If you hip surgery or already have a hip replacement and are unsure how much you are allowed to lift in everyday life, you should seek advice from real specialists.

-At ENDOPROTHETICUM Rhein-Main, under the direction of Prof. Dr. Karl Philipp Kutzner, you will receive modern, individual, and scientifically sound advice on the load-bearing capacity of your hip.
+At the ENDOPROTHETICUM Rhein-Main, under the direction of Prof. Dr. Karl Philipp Kutzner, you will receive modern, individual and scientifically sound advice on the load-bearing capacity of your hip.

 www.endoprotheticum.de